-Many homeowners notice that their garbage disposal is not working as efficiently as it used to, takes longer to grind food waste, or occasionally jams.
-These warning signs should not be ignored, as they often signal buildup, internal wear, or drainage restrictions that can worsen over time.
+Many homeowners notice that their garbage disposal is not working as efficiently as it used to or occasionally jams during use.
+These warning signs should not be ignored, as they often signal buildup, internal wear, or drainage restrictions that worsen over time.
+Recognizing these early patterns helps prevent clogged drains, leaks under the sink, and unexpected system failure.

 🚨 Quick Check for Homeowners